 — KAHLIL GIBRAN, THE PROPHET

-I see a world that is scattered, distracted, and yearning for belonging and connection.
+My mind roams differently now.
+One thing I hold firmly is that our most precious commodity is our attention.
+I wonder at a world that is scattered, distracted, and yearning for belonging and connection.
 Self-awareness and trust are often lacking — in our leaders, the workplace, intimate relationships, and perhaps most critically, in our hope for the future.
 We live in a time that urgently needs compassion and understanding.
 It calls us to offer each other our gifts of presence and openness, especially when we gather in person.
 I think humanity can achieve great things but only through ‘togetherness’, a concept that speaks to our interdependence and our interconnected relationship to self, to each other, and to the Earth.

 I respectfully reside in the Traditional Territories of the Kwanlin Dün First Nation and the Ta'an Kwäch'än Council, and believe that we are all Treaty People on Turtle Island / Canada's path to reconciliation.